Shekinah2024/DSA-Capstone-Project/README.md

 # DSA Data Analysis Capstone Project

-## Case Study 1: Amazon Product Review Analysis
+## 1: Amazon Product Review Analysis

 ### Company Overview
 You are working as a Junior Data Analyst at RetailTech Insights, a company that provides